Orr, Minnesota

 U.S. Highway 53 serves as a main route in Orr.

 Orr is located within the Kabetogama State Forest in Saint Louis County.
+It is a very popular destination for ATV and snowmobile enthusiasts during the winter.

 History

 Orr got its start as a lumber town.
 A post office called Orr has been in operation since 1907.
 William Orr, an early postmaster, gave the community its name.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.423 sqmi; 1.402 sqmi is land and 0.021 sqmi is water.